aziyya/Hackathon-2-Group-33/README.md

 - **Puzzle Solving**: Include various puzzles and challenges throughout the cave, requiring players to possess mathematics knowledge and guessing ability.

 - **Item Collection and Crafting**: Allow players to discover and collect items during their exploration.
-These items can be used to solve puzzles, unlock new areas, or craft useful tools and weapons.
+These items can be used to solve puzzles and unlock new areas.

 - **Resource Management**: Introduce a resource management aspect where players need to manage their character's health, stamina, and inventory space.
 Finding items that can give benefits along the journey of the escape.